Find Trade Colleges

 Big Rapids, MI

-Ferris State University landed the #10 spot in the 2023 rankings for the best mechanical engineering technology programs.
+With a ranking of #10, Ferris State University did quite well on this year’s best schools for mechanical engineering technology students.
 Ferris is a fairly large public school located in the town of Big Rapids.

 Best Mechanical Engineering Technology Colleges by State

-Explore the best mechanical engineering technology schools for a specific state in the Great Lakes region.
+Explore the best mechanical engineering technology colleges for a specific state in the Great Lakes region.

 State Degrees Awarded